 If your answer is "No", then don't ask a woman either.

 Figure out some other way to get your needs met.

 STOP DOING THIS STEP #3:

 A Doctor is a Doctor is a Doctor

 How do you introduce your female physician partners to other people?
 Do you call them doctor, using their formal title, or do you instead introduce them by their first name?

-The listener's unconscious gender bias naturally has them assume this woman is NOT a doctor, because you didn't introduce her as one.
+The listener's unconscious gender bias naturally kicks in to gear.
+They immediately assume this woman is NOT a doctor, because you didn't introduce her as one.